• Donate

 North London Hospice opens its first Living Well Centre

-Located in The Mall, Wood Gree, the Living Well Centre is a bold forward-looking initiative that will redefine and bring hospice wellbeing services directly to the community, reaching underserved populations and enabling our charity to be more responsive to the needs of local people.
+Located in The Mall, Wood Green, the Living Well Centre is a bold forward-looking initiative that will redefine and bring hospice wellbeing services directly to the community, reaching underserved populations and enabling our charity to be more responsive to the needs of local people.

 You matter because you are you, and you matter to the end of your life.
 Dame Cicely Saunders, Founder of the modern hospice movement